What Books Are Currently Keeping You Up At Night?

 It's time to turn the page...

-My biggest goal in life is to belong to a book club.
+My biggest goal in life is to belong to a book club as I want to know all the best book recommendations for women.
 Dream big!
 Reach for the stars!

 Ever since I was a small human and devoured the entire Goosebumps and Baby Sitters Club series faster than you could dog ear a page, I have been feverishly smitten with reading books.
 I still maintain there is no greater feeling than finding a book that keeps you hooked into the early hours of the morning; one that haunts your thoughts long after you’ve left it behind on your bedside table to start the day.